Norman Bel Geddes

 Norman Bel Geddes with part of the Shell Oil City of Tomorrow.
-Photo: Frances Resor Waite c.1937.
+Photo: Frances Resor Waite c.
+1937.

-Norman Bel Geddes (born Norman Melancton Geddes; April 27, 1893 – May 8, 1958) was an American theatrical and industrial designer, described in 2012 by the New York Times as "a brilliant craftsman and draftsman, a master of style, the 20th century’s Leonardo da Vinci."
+Norman Bel Geddes (born Norman Melancton Geddes /ˈgɛdiːz/; April 27, 1893 – May 8, 1958) was an American theatrical and industrial designer, described in 2012 by the New York Times as "a brilliant craftsman and draftsman, a master of style, the 20th century’s Leonardo da Vinci."
 As a young designer, Bel Geddes brought an innovative and energized perspective to the Broadway stage and New York’s Metropolitan Opera.
 In the 1930s he became one of the first to hold the title of Industrial Designer.
-His futuristic Streamline designs re-envisioned many of the utilitarian objects of the day from airliners and cruise ships to cocktail shakers and circuses.
+His futuristic Streamline designs re-envisioned many of the utilitarian objects of the day from airplanes and ocean liners to cocktail shakers and circuses.
 He also conceived and oversaw construction of the Futurama Exhibition at the 1939 New York World's Fair.

 Early life

 Bel Geddes was born Norman Melancton Geddes in Adrian, Michigan, and was raised in New Philadelphia, Ohio, the son of Flora Luelle (née Yingling) and Clifton Terry Geddes, a stockbroker.
 When he married Helen Belle Schneider in 1916, they combined their names to Bel Geddes.
 Their daughters were actress Barbara Bel Geddes and writer Joan Ulanov, wife of Barry Ulanov.